Town Services Affected by COVID-19

 For the monthly bulk items collection, please place only large items out for collection to prevent the need for Public Works staff to handle items by hand.
 Collection of bulk items takes place the second full week (starting on Sunday) of each month.
 See the Garbage Collection page.

 Orange County handles recycling services.
 See the county website for any changes in service.

 Recreation and special events

 Members of the community are encouraged to get outside for walks, runs, bike rides and other recreation in public spaces, but community members must maintain a distance of 6 feet from others to avoid spreading the virus.
 Gatherings of more than 25 people are prohibited.
-Community members should wear masks in situations where social distancing is difficult.
-See the news release for more information.
-See information and a video below on social distancing.
+Community members should wear face coverings outdoors in situations where social distancing is difficult.
+See the COVID-19 Restrictions page for more information on face coverings.
+Also, see information and a video below on social distancing.

 - Town greenways and open spaces remain available for public use.
 This includes trails and fields in town parks.
 Organized games that bring people into distances that are too close should not take place.